hitarth-gg/zenshin/README.md

-A web and electron based anime torrent streamer which can stream torrents and scraped anime episodes within the app or on an external media player.
+A web and electron based anime torrent streamer which can stream torrents and scraped anime episodes within the app or on an external media player (like VLC or MPV).

 ## Electron Port (Beta) :
 ![image](https://github.com/user-attachments/assets/02158f0e-e2dd-4269-8ab9-d7ec57d5af6f)